HEALTH BENEFIT ONLINE JOURNEY

 User research challenged the initial assumptions we had for the appointee user group.
 We learned that different type of appointees had different relationships with customers they were applying on behalf of and therefore had different needs.

-When we received the project brief as a team we understood that there were two main types of appointees recognised by this government welfare department - personal acting bodies (PABs), that are usually friends/family, and corporate acting bodies (CABs) which are organisations that manage the finances of citizens that are unable to do so themselves.
-We wrongly assumed that both appointee types would have a direct relationship with the customers they are managing but research proved that this wasn't necessarily the case.
+There are two main types of appointees recognised by this government welfare department - personal acting bodies (PABs), that are usually friends/family, and corporate acting bodies (CABs) which are organisations that manage the finances of citizens that are unable to do so themselves.
+We wrongly assumed that both appointee types had a direct relationship with the customers they were managing but research proved that this wasn't necessarily the case.

 Personal appointees were friends/family of people they were supporting

 Personal appointees believed that having an online journey 'should be standard in the 21st century.'
 As a group they collectively reiterated that the current messaging on forms they submit on behalf of their friends/family is not fit for purpose because it asks them to complete the application as if they are the customer.
-Many of them do not agree with this approach because they feel like they are impersonating their friend/family member.
+Many of them do not agree with this approach as they 'feel like they are impersonating their friend/family member'.

 BREAKING DOWN THE PROCESS